|

 Castles and Castellans

 Several members of the House of Harnes were castellans, or castle-keepers.
-The first stronghold associated with the family is the castle of Harnes which was built sometime between 920 and 960, probably by Count Arnold I of Flanders, on a low hill in the land of Harnes, possibly the same site that once held St. Martin’s chapel.
+The first stronghold associated with the family is the castle of Harnes, which was built sometime between 920 and 960, probably by Count Arnold I of Flanders, on a low hill in the land of Harnes, possibly the same site that once held St. Martin’s chapel.
 Shops and houses sprang up around this fortress, and today the same site is the central square of the town of Harnes.
-Later, the castle became a French fortress, and it was apparently attacked and burned by the Flemish during a revolt against the French in 1316.
-The castle remained in French hands until 1493 when the Emperor Maximillian of Austria had it dismantled during a war with France.
+Later, the castle became a French fortress, and it was looted and burned in 1303 or 1304 by the Flemish during a revolt.
+It was attacked again in 1479 and 1486, probably first by Burgundian, and then later by Austrian forces.
+The castle remained in French hands until 1493 when Maximillian, the Habsburg Emperor of Austria, had it burned and dismantled during a war with France.

-The Counts of Harnes were also the castellans of Cassel, another fortress just a days ride to the north of Harnes.
-Michel III acquired Cassel around 1139, possibly through an inheritance.
-This castle remained in family until 1218 when Michel II of Boelare (V of Harnes) sold it to Countess Joan of Flanders.
+The Mayors of Harnes also served the Counts of Flanders as castellans of Cassel, another fortress located just a days ride to the north of Harnes.
+Michel III, the constable of Count Thierry of Flanders, is mentioned in 1139 as the castellan, but he may have inherited the castle at an earlier date.
+Cassel remained in the family until 1218 when Michel II of Boelare (V of Harnes) sold it to Countess Joan of Flanders.
+Below is a list of the castellans of Cassel, with names and dates from an 1866 history on Cassel by de Smyttere.

 The Peers of Boelare